CPD Reading Tool

 Most doctors read more than they realise but log far less than they should.
 The gap between actual reading and documented CPD is enormous.
 There are several reasons for this.

 A CPD reading tool addresses every one of these barriers.
-It provides accredited content so there is no question about educational value, automatic logging so there is no extra administrative step, and structured reflection templates so the documentation meets appraisal standards.
+It provides clinically relevant content so the reading is worth your time, low-friction logging so there is no extra administrative step, and structured reflection templates so the documentation meets appraisal standards.

 What to Look for in a CPD Reading Tool

-The best CPD reading tools track your engagement automatically.
-When you read an issue, it is recorded.
-When you complete a reflection, it is logged.
-The goal is zero additional administrative effort beyond the reading itself.
+The best CPD reading tools make recording your activity effortless.
+When you finish an issue, logging it should take seconds, not minutes.
+The goal is minimal administrative effort beyond the reading itself, so the record gets built rather than abandoned.

 Reflective Practice Support